Koopssus: History

-Revisions to Indonesia's anti-terror laws, which were passed in 2018, allowed the military to be formally involved in counter-terrorism operations.
+Following the series of terrorist attacks during Surabaya bombings in 13–14 May 2018, the revision of law on anti-terror proposed by the government in 15 May 2018, and the re-establishment of a Special Operations Command was again discussed by the Legislators at the Indonesian House of Representatives since 16 May 2018.
+Revisions to Indonesia's anti-terror laws (Law Number 5 of 2018) which were passed on 25 May 2018, allowed the military to be formally involved in counter-terrorism operations.
 Until then, the Indonesian National Police’s elite wing, the Detachment 88 (Densus 88), had been the country's lead security unit in pursuing terrorists.
-The Special Operations Command was established on 30 July 2019, thru President Decree No. 42/2019 and Commander of the Armed Forces Regulation No. 19/2019.